-The Best Sun Hats Beach Bums Will Love
+The Best Beach Hats That Don't Look Over The Top

 Advertisement

-Extra Wide Brim Sun Hats
+The Best Extra-Wide Brim Sun Hats

 If you're simply not a "summer person" and prefer to go incognito all season long, we've got the perfect hat style for you: the oversized, extra-wide brim sun hat.
 A little ridiculous maybe?
 Sure.
 But, good luck to the sun — nothing's getting past this ultimate statement beach hat.